MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/sysadmin/system-administration-home-page.md

 [!include[banner](../includes/banner.md)]

 This topic points to content for system administrators of Dynamics 365 for Finance and Operations, Enterprise edition.
-This content will help them configure the system to work smoothly and effectively for your organization and business.
+This content will you configure the system to work smoothly and effectively for your organization.

 Lifecycle Services
 ------------------